wolfspelz/ConfigSharp/README.md

 Devops friendly, because admins can *program* their config files.
 Developers can document settings with examples in *their own code*, which is also the *admins's config file*.

+### Breaking change in version 1.0.7

+Config file format changed.
+Use the previous format with:

+    var config = new MyConfig { LoadAllStaticMembers = true };

+(Judging from 26 nuget downloads, it is no heavily in use, so I made the change breaking by defaulting to the new file format.
+I promise, that this will be the last breaking change.)

 ### 1. What it does

 You have a config class which contains your app settings.
 An instance is populated by loading/executing C# based config files.
 You can then use properties of the config object anywhere in your app.